runtpacket/Struggle-Bus-Labs/README.md

 1/29/2024 - During gantry rail upgrade I hulked a screw on the belt holder. sometimes I don’t know my own strength.
 Special not CL v2 is incompatible with the Mellow Fly Canbus board.
 Need to go through parts I may have a printed tap and all the bits and pieces needed to get back to printing.

+2/19/204 - Ended up with a work around in place.
+I put a dab of super glue on the screw threads. it's working fine and I got a decent belt tune according to kippain-Shake and tune.
+Printed like a dream for a week and then it looked like wavy lines and under extrustion. found toolhead had a wobble. tore down to tap and foudn 1 screw loose. put blue thread locker on and tighened.
+1 week later same issue.
+I hate tearing down to Tap. everytime I do i end up crimpin cables or havingt o buy something I borked. tonight I had to swap the hotend out.
+I think the dragon end I had on (reminder for self CHT nozzle) has a bad thermistor as I was getting Heater extruder not heating at expected rate. pid tune calibration didn't help (reminder to self fans on). items borked: X endstop wire broke at switch leg.
+So I went sensorless homing as it was on my todo list.
+I only installed endstop with canbus becuase I was already running cables. (remind one day remove the endstops and wiring and relocation pieces). hardest part was following directions. could not understand the one section on driver tuning. got help on discord. worked though those issues. tried to make a spare TAP wire.
+As i have broken them twice now. no success need to check wiring when my eyes are better.
+So far I like sensorless homing. even if the homing speed is SLOW. it's less wires for me to break.
+Oy yeah remider to self.
+SB FAN board is not screwed in.
+If you screw it in it doesn't work. get some button head 10mm I think the socket heads are too tall and stop it from fully seating.
+Also the

 # CanBUS

 [Esotericals canbus guide](https://github.com/Esoterical/voron_canbus)